 Here's a bit more about me and my background (including some favorite things outside of nutrition):

-I’ve been a dietitian for 25 years but started in fashion design.
-Throughout my dietitian career, I've specialized in women’s health, diabetes, heart health, and sports nutrition.
+I’ve been a dietitian for 25 years and have specialized in women’s health, diabetes, heart health, and sports nutrition.

 I went vegan for animals and the planet 7 years ago after watching an undercover video at a dairy farm.
 I focus on plant-based eating for health.
 Learn more about vegan vs plant-based here.

 When I first started cooking plant-based meals my husband said “ if they keep tasting like this I won’t last a week” (they don’t teach you how to cook plant-based in dietetics school!).
 So I bought some books and started practicing.
-He's now a way better vegan cook than me!
+Fast forward several years later, we both now enjoy cooking plant-based.
+I also have a plant-based culinary certification from the culinary school, Rouxbe.

 Our go-to meal, when there’s zero time, is refried black bean tacos with spinach or broccoli, avocado, onion, tomato, and whole-grain tortilla.